 The thing is, and as I've been saying quite a bit, lately, labels aren't always about warning people.
 They're also about advertisement.
 For example, if you label a story as gen and it's pretty much slash all the way, what you're going to get is a lot of ticked off genners while your hard-core slashers will skip right over the story.
 Give your stories the right labels and you'll attract the right readers.
 Let people know what they're getting into and you're more likely to avoid flames.
 Of course, it's our individual decision whether or not we warn and what we warn for but... a little consideration would be nice, at least where genres are concerned.
 I find no reason not to label a story as slash, or het, or M/M, or M/F, or F/F or gen or bromance or romance or whatever your story is, because life is so much more pleasant when we don't have to stumble blindly through what we read with only a hope that's it's the kind of story we like.

-Story types I will not do - Slash, het, anything sexual, mpregs, genderbenders.
-I also tend not to read said story types, and will stop reading should such things pop up (that's not a threat, just that if a story suddenly takes a romantic turn after being nothing but gen and I stop commenting, that's probably why).
+While I'm very much open to story prompts and suggestions, there are certain story types I will not do - Slash, het, anything sexual, mpregs, genderbenders - so please don't request them.
+I also tend not to read said story types, and will stop reading should such things pop up (that's not a threat, just that if a story suddenly takes a romantic turn without warning after being nothing but gen, for example, and I stop commenting, that's probably why).

 Treatise on the Original Character vs. the Mary Sue - Back in my Stargate Atlantis days I was somewhat known for my original characters.
 I loved outsider POVs of the canon characters and loved flexing my creative muscles, and I did that through OCs.
 But while I loved writing them, I was, hypocritically, not always a big fan of them.
 I didn't always trust them, because you never knew when that clever OC was going to turn into a canon stealing Mary/Marty Sue.